RasmussenLab/vamb/README.md

 ```

 or using [Bioconda's package](https://anaconda.org/bioconda/vamb) (thanks to contribution from Antônio Pedro Camargo).
-(note that the BioConda package does not include GPU support.
-If you run a Linux system, you can [install pytorch-gpu](https://anaconda.org/anaconda/pytorch-gpu), on MacOS you will have to compile PyTorch from source)
+(note that the BioConda package does not include GPU support, but should be updated in a couple of days).

 ```
-conda install -c bioconda vamb
+conda install -c pytorch pytorch torchvision cudatoolkit=10.2 conda install -c bioconda vamb
 ```